Cypriot First Division: Appearances in the top division

-All-time Cypriot First Division table (1934–35 until 2017–18)
+All-time Cypriot First Division table

-The All-time Cypriot First Division table is a ranking of all Cypriot football clubs based on their performance in the Cypriot First Division.
+The All-time Cypriot First Division table is a ranking of all Cypriot football clubs based on their performance in the Cypriot First Division, from its debut in 1934–35 until 2025–26.
 The points are the sum of the points of all seasons, despite the point system of the season.
 The 1963–64 Cypriot First Division season is not included because the championship was abandoned.